joel74/POSH-LTM-Rest/README.md

 # POSH-LTM-Rest
-This PowerShell module uses the F5 LTM REST API to manipulate and query pools and pool members It is built to work with version 11.6.
+This PowerShell module uses the F5 LTM REST API to manipulate and query pools and pool members.
+It is built to work with version 11.6.

 It requires PowerShell v3 or higher.